oskariorg/rpc-client/README.md

 ## Synchronizer helper

-If you are using a frontend framework that is based on state changes and one way data-binding (like [React](https://reactjs.org/docs/thinking-in-react.html)), it can be hard to integrate the imperative API of oskari-rpc to your app.
+If you are using a frontend framework that is based on reactive state change and one way data-binding (like [React](https://reactjs.org/docs/thinking-in-react.html)), it can be hard to integrate the imperative API of oskari-rpc to your app.
 For this use-case oskari-rpc ships with the Synchronizer helper that simplifies app state to Oskari map state synchronization.

 The synchronizer is created with giving the RPC channel and an Array of handlers as arguments: